Every main meal is home-cooked and freshly prepared each day. We also do our best to source fresh produce from local businesses wherever possible.

 We've gathered up tips from a range of specialists in care for older people.
 These two guides cover topics like how to help a loved one stay healthy and hydrated.

-You can explore all the advice our experts have to offer by downloading the free guides below.
+You can explore all the advice our experts have to offer by downloading the free guides below, or get a flavour from these 10 tips for eating as we age.

 Stay healthy in older age with our professional tips for nutrition and hydration – including delicious and quick recipes for you to try.Download now